mfroeling/QMRITools-website/pages/seg_seg.md

 ## Using SegmentData as a Script

+No Mathematica licence?
+Not a problem it also works without.
+How this works you can read [here](https://www.qmritools.com/seg/script){:target="_blank"}.

-To use SegmentData as a script, you can refer to the README available on GitHub.
+To use SegmentData as a script, you can refer to the README available on [GitHub](https://github.com/mfroeling/QMRITools/tree/master/scripts){:target="_blank"}.
 The README provides detailed instructions on how to implement the function, ensuring users can effectively utilize the tool for their specific research needs.

 {% include page-image im_id="exp" %}
 {% include page-image im_id="train" %}